jasonrollins/shareplum/docs/tutorial.rst

 SharePoint Versions
 ====================
-The available versions options are given below:
+The available version options are given below:

 ::